andraugust/andraugust.github.io/hiring-problem.md

 When all's said and done, the first 37% of candidates should be ignored so that the probability of hiring the best candidate is maximized between 37% and 50%, depending on the number of candidates.

-Now you know, so go save your company!
+Now you know, so go make some interviews!

 ### References